BLUPF90 family of programs

 Sources

-Most programs are available as Fortran 95 package for download and compilation on Unix systems.
+Older versions are available as Fortran 95 package for download and compilation on Unix systems.
 Various problems were reported using free Fortran compilers.
 At this time, the best compiler appears to be from Intel; it is free for noncommercial use in Linux.
-Compilers from Absoft and Lahey worked as well.

 Support

-Limited assistance is provided by Shogo Tsuruta, Ignacio Aguilar, and Ignacy Misztal.
-For more extensive assistance please consider a visit to UGA.
+Limited assistance is provided by Shogo Tsuruta, Ignacio Aguilar, Ignacy Misztal.
+Genomic support is mainly by Yahoo group blupf90sign up at http://tech.groups.yahoo.com/group/blupf90/.
+For more extensive assistance consider a visit to UGA.